 - Shred receipts, credit offers, account statements, and expired credit cards.
 This can prevent “dumpster divers” from getting your personal information.

 - Store personal information in a safe place.

 - Install firewalls and virus-detection software on your home computer.

 - Create complex passwords that identity thieves cannot guess.
 Change your passwords if a company that you do business with has a breach of its databases

 - Review your credit reports once a year.
 Be certain that they don't include accounts that you have not opened.
 You can order it for free from Annualcreditreport.com.

-- Freeze your credit files with Equifax, Experian, Innovis, TransUnion, and the National Consumer Telecommunications and Utilities Exchange for free.
+- Freeze your credit files with Equifax, Experian, Innovis, and TransUnion for free.
 Credit freezes prevent someone from applying for and getting approval for a credit account or utility services in your name.

 Receive up to 35% off on Credit Report and Identity Theft Monitoring with our partners IdentityIQ.
 They monitor 3-Bureau Credit Reports and the Dark Web & Internet, send alerts and offer up to $1 million in stolen funds reimbursement.